taboola/taboola-android-js/README.md

 ```

-This method will be called every time a user clicks a recommendation, right before triggering the default behavior.
+This method will be called every time a user clicks on a recommendation, right before triggering the default behavior.
 You can block default click handling for organic items by returning `false` in `onItemClick()` method.

 * Return **`false`** - abort the default behavior, the app should display the recommendation content on its own (for example, using an in-app browser). **(Aborts only for organic items!)**
 * Return **`true`** - this will allow the app to implement a click-through and continue to the default behaviour.